rwilliams/jrubywiki/InYourRegion.md

 ## Sénégal ##
 #### Dakar ####
-* Hassane Moustapha <hassanemoustapha@gmail.com> - Using Jruby on several projects and giving some talks to some Java programers who want to migrate to Ruby.
+* **Hassane Moustapha**- Using Jruby on several projects and giving some talks to some Java programers who want to migrate to Ruby.